orthanc-mirrors/orthanc-book/Sphinx/source/faq/orthanc-storage.rst

   that are `explained in the SQLite FAQ
   <https://www.sqlite.org/faq.html#q5>`__.
 Orthanc will stop if it
   receives the ``SQLITE_BUSY`` status.
+* The internal structure of the databases might evolve across successive versions of Orthanc or of the database plugins.

 As a consequence, it is **HIGHLY recommended NOT to directly access** the ``OrthancStorage`` folder and the SQLite/MySQL/PostgreSQL database.
 Use the :ref:`REST API <rest>` instead, which contains